mael-queau/mael-queau/README.md

 ![Profile hits](https://komarev.com/ghpvc/?username=mael-queau&color=blue&style=for-the-badge)

-I'm a developer and a student at Epitech, a French computer science school. 🎓
+I'm a developer and student at Epitech, a French school specialising in Computer Science. 🎓

-Learning is one of my favourite things to do, I'm always looking for new things to learn.
-Challenge is also essential for me.
-Settling down doesn't sound like something I want to do, and learning from my mistakes is always better than not trying at all!
-Especially when it comes to programming. 💻
+I really enjoy learning and looking for new challenges to tackle.
+I don't like sitting still, it's better to learn from mistakes and take risks than not to try at all - especially when it comes to coding! 💻

-In my spare time, I like to play guitar and piano, and try to make music.
+In my spare time I like to play guitar and piano and try to make music.
 I also like to play video games, although I don't have much time for that these days 🏃

-I want to help build the world to come, and I hope to be able to contribute to the development of the technologies that will make it possible. 🌍
+I want to play my part in shaping the future - and hopefully contribute to the groundbreaking technology that will make it a reality. 🌍

-Artificial intelligence and machine learning will be my weapons of choice to achieve this goal! 🤖
+Artificial intelligence and machine learning are going to be my weapons of choice to help me achieve this goal. 🤖

 And that's about it!
-If you want to know more about me, you can read on below to see what I'm working on, contact me using the links below, or check out my website at [mael-queau.fr](https://mael-queau.fr)!
+If you want to know more about me, you can read below to see what I'm working on, contact me using the links below, or check out my website at [mael-queau.fr](https://mael-queau.fr)!
 ## 🛠️ Technologies & Tools

 <details><summary>Expand</summary>